Roman walls of Verona

 The Roman walls of Verona were an important defensive curtain wall equipped with numerous towers and monumental gates, built in several successive construction phases starting in the late Republican age and continuing through the early Roman-Germanic kingdoms.

-The first phase of construction of the defenses began around the second half of the 1st century B.C., following Verona's attainment of the rank of Roman municipium; a second phase of renovation and enlargement of the city walls took place in the 3rd century at the urging of Emperor Gallienus; and, finally, in a final phase in the early 6th century, Theodoric the Great had the Roman city defenses strengthened again, adding a second circle.
+The first phase of construction of the defenses began around the second half of the 1st century B.C., following Verona's attainment of the rank of Roman municipium.
+In the 3rd century, a second phase of renovation and enlargement of the city walls took place at the urging of Emperor Gallienus.
+In the early 6th century, Theodoric the Great had the Roman city defenses strengthened again, adding a second circle.
 Today few archaeological ruins of the walls remain, while the two main gates, Porta Borsari and Porta Leoni, are better preserved.

 History

 Foundation of Verona and construction of the walls

 The city of Verona was, since ancient times, a strategic location for the control of the transalpine routes that connected the Po Valley with central Europe via the Adige Valley.
 The temporary occupation of the city in 102-101 B.C. by the Cimbri revealed for the first time in the eyes of the Roman Senate the importance of the control and defense of this town, at that time still under the rule of the Venetian allies.
-There is, however, a lack of knowledge of the ancient fortified oppidum that stood on the San Pietro hill, the site where the protohistoric settlement of Verona had developed; only a section of a opus quadratum bastion made of local tuff, preceded by a counterscarp wall, made it possible to infer how the Venetian settlement had been fortified in 90 B.C.
+There is a lack of knowledge of the ancient fortified oppidum that stood on the San Pietro hill, the site where the protohistoric settlement of Verona had developed; only a section of a opus quadratum bastion made of local tuff, preceded by a counterscarp wall, made it possible to infer how the Venetian settlement had been fortified in 90 B.C.

 The final Romanization of Transpadan Gaul, and thus of Verona, took place in the spring of 49 B.C., when the tribune of the plebs Lucius Roscius Fabatus proposed a law, named in his honor Lex Roscia, granting Roman citizenship to the inhabitants between the Po and the Alps.
 The law passed without opposition: Verona became a Roman municipium and was administratively regulated according to the normal quattuorviral constitution.

 Having gained control of Verona, Rome's rulers decided to fortify the city so as to consolidate the Alpine border and create a bridgehead for possible future military ventures.
-However, an issue immediately arose concerning the location of the settlement; as mentioned, the town of Venetian origin had sprung up along the slopes of St. Peter's Hill, in an area that was no longer sufficient either for the future development of the settlement or to allow for its orderly planning, typical of Roman town planning.
+An issue immediately arose concerning the location of the settlement.
+As mentioned, the town of Venetian origin had sprung up along the slopes of St. Peter's Hill, in an area that was no longer sufficient either for the future development of the settlement or to allow for its orderly planning, typical of Roman town planning.